Fiscal Health: Strategic financial insights for the post-pandemic reality

 To those that joined us May 21, I hope you found value in your experience, and gained actionable tools to lead boldly forward.
 Thank you to the business resources who made this conference possible.

-For Vistage Members: To access Geoff and Karen’s complete presentations and much more, please visit the post-event page.
-(Presentation videos are available for a limited time only.)
 And don’t forget to register for upcoming events in the Vistage National CEO Conference Series!

 MEMBER INSIGHTS: What is one learning you’ll take from the conference?